Adib234/resilient_classroom/README.md

 # resilientclassroom

 Google Classroom for kids that have dyslexia.
 An unfinished project that uses the idea of using bigger fonts and was going to use the text-to-speech and speech-to-text flutter package to assist kids struggling with reading.
+This project was supposed to inspire kids through creating a gamified learning experience.